zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 * **apiml.catalog.tile.description**

-    Specifies the detailed description of the API services product family.
+    Is the detailed description of the API services product family.
     This value is displayed in the API Catalog UI dashboard as the tile description.

 * **apiml.catalog.tile.version**